parthenon-hpc-lab/parthenon/doc/sphinx/src/solvers.rst

 matrix elements have fixed offsets from the diagonal in every row.
 Here, though, the values of the matrix elements can be different from row to row.
-The sparse matrix itself can be stored in a normal :ref:`CellVariable` with the number of components equal to the number of nonzero elements in a row of the matrix.
+The sparse matrix itself can be stored in a normal :ref:`cell var` with the number of components equal to the number of nonzero elements in a row of the matrix.
 The ``SparseMatrixAccessor`` class than associates each of these components with a particular matrix element.
 Like ``Stencil``, the